Online Learning: A Modern Introduction Using Convex Optimization: Adversarial Multi-Armed Bandit

 \subsection{Exponential-weight algorithm for Exploration and Exploitation: Exp3}

-It turns out that the algorithm above actually works, even without the mixing with the uniform distribution!
+It turns out that the algorithm above actually works, even without mixing the output of the algorithm with the uniform distribution!
 We were just too loose in our regret guarantee.
-So, we will analyse the following algorithm, that is called Exponential-weight algorithm for Exploration and Exploitation (Exp3), that is nothing else than OMD with entropic regularizer and stochastic estimates of the losses.
-Note that now we will assume that $g_{t,i} \in [0, L_\infty]$.
+So, we will analyze Algorithm~\ref{alg:exp3}, \textbf{\ac{Exp3}}, that is nothing else than \ac{OMD} with entropic regularizer and stochastic estimates of the losses.
+Note that now we will assume that $g_{t,i} \geq 0$ for all $t$ and $i$.

-This time we will use the local norm regret bound for OMD.
-The reason is that, when we use the strong convexity, we are upper bounding the terms in the sum with the inverse of the smallest eigenvalue of the Hessian of the regularizer.
-However, we can do better if we consider the local norms.
-In fact, in the coordinates where $\bx_{t}$ is small, we have a smaller growth of the divergence.
-This can be seen also graphically in Figure~\ref{fig:simplex}.
-Indeed, for the entropic regularizer, we have that the Hessian is a diagonal matrix: